Amity Shlaes

-Amity Ruth Shlaes (/ʃleɪs/ SHLAYSS; born September 10, 1960) is a conservative American author, writer, and columnist.
-She writes about politics and economics from a classically liberal perspective.
-Shlaes has authored five books, including three New York Times Bestsellers.
+Amity Ruth Shlaes (/ʃleɪs/ SHLAYSS; born September 10, 1960) is an American conservative author, writer, and columnist.
+Shlaes has written five books, including three New York Times Bestsellers.
 She currently chairs the board of trustees of the Calvin Coolidge Presidential Foundation and serves as a Presidential Scholar at The King's College in New York City.
 She is a recipient of the Bastiat Prize and, more recently, the Bradley Prize.